raghalink/dbt_rossmann_anayltics/README.md

 ## Dashboard (Power BI) 📊

-The Power BI dashboard is built **directly on top of dbt marts** and is structured as a **three-page analytical narrative**, progressing from executive-level monitoring to deeper business drivers.

-The dashboard is fully interactive with slicers for **date range, store type, and assortment level**.
+The Power BI dashboard is built **on top of curated dbt marts** and designed as a **three-page analytical narrative** to answer key business questions.
+It progresses from executive-level monitoring to deeper analysis of sales drivers, promotional impact, and compettive effects, with fully interactive filtering across **date range, store type, and assortment level**.

 ---